Aurania Resources (CVE:ARU) Trading Down 14.8% – Time to Sell?

-Shares of Aurania Resources Ltd. (CVE:ARU – Get Free Report) traded down 14.8% on Saturday .
-The company traded as low as C$0.11 and last traded at C$0.12.
+Aurania Resources Ltd. (CVE:ARU – Get Free Report)’s share price traded down 14.8% during trading on Friday .
+The stock traded as low as C$0.11 and last traded at C$0.12.
 447,140 shares traded hands during mid-day trading, an increase of 571% from the average session volume of 66,624 shares.
 The stock had previously closed at C$0.14.

 Aurania Resources Company Profile